akirov/ImgMatch/README.md

 - Add "Pause" button and display intermediate results?

+- Provide access (void pointer or #ifdefs?) to Pixel implementation (cv::Mat or QImage), so native methods can be called.

 - Change visualization of matching images: replace the two separate images with a single image consisting of two concatenated images with a separtor between them?
 Each matching class will need to provide a method to generate such